 “I love gaining different perspectives on things, so having the opportunity to see different areas of the business really caught my eye when applying,” says Nalbach.

-Nalbach believes Creighton prepared him well for his varied internship opportunities because of how much they stress the importance of being well rounded, in academics and in life.
+Nalbach believes Creighton prepared him well for his varied internship opportunities and eventual job offer because of how much they stress the importance of being well rounded, in academics and in life.
 It’s a philosophy that appeals to Nalbach, who was active within the Heider College of Business through such activities as the Creighton Business Symposium and Alpha Kappa Psi and at the University level as a Blue Crew member and Birdcage executive officer.

 Says Nalbach: “Not only does Creighton teach you how to become a good business person, doctor, dentist, teacher, musician, etc., Creighton teaches you how to be a good person on top of your profession.
 And to me, that’s more important.”